-I read a small article talking about value and it motivated me to do some research on the Chinese character “值”, which means value and worth in English.
+I read a small article talking about value and it motivated me to do some research on the Chinese character “值”, which means value, worth and wealth in English.

 To find some photos I can use for this post, I entered “value” into some free image download websites.
 Guess what I get?
 80% to 90% images returned are of coins, cash, bitcoins, crowns, climbing high, wallets, money tree…